 Chase Freedom® credit card basics

 With the Chase Freedom® card the 5% rewards rate is limited up to $1,500 in combined purchases in bonus categories each quarter you activate with new 5% categories each quarter.
 All other purchases earn unlimited 1% cash back.

 Chase Freedom® credit card perks

-As part of the cash back program, the Chase Freedom® card also offers qualifying new cardmembers a way to earn a $150 Bonus.
+As part of the cash back program, the Chase Freedom® card also offers eligible new cardmembers a way to earn a $150 Bonus.
 To earn this $150 Bonus you must spend $500 on purchases in your first 3 months from account opening.
 That breaks down to approximately $167 a month in spending on the card, and purchases still earn the corresponding cash back rewards rate.

 This card has no annual fee, which is a big plus.
 There is, however, a foreign transaction fee of 3% of each transaction in U.S. dollars.[Also Read: 5 Best Chase Bank Credit Cards]